Graph Neural Networks with convolutional ARMA filters: Background: graph spectral filtering

+The output of a $k$-degree polynomial filter is a linear combination of the input within each vertex's $k$-hop neighborhood.
+Since the input beyond the $k$-hop neighborhood has no impact on the output of the filtering operation, to capture larger structures on the graph it is necessary to adopt high-degree polynomials.
+However, high-degree polynomials have poor interpolatory and extrapolatory performance since they overfit the known graph frequencies, \emph{i.e.}, the eigenvalues of the Laplacian.
+This hampers the GNN's generalization capability as it becomes sensitive to noise and small changes in the graph topology.
+Moreover, evaluating a polynomial with a high degree is computationally expensive both during training and inference~\cite{isufi2016autoregressive}.
+Finally, since polynomials are very smooth, they cannot model filter responses with sharp changes.

-A first-order polynomial filter has been adopted by \cite{kipf2016semi} for semi-supervised node classification.
-They propose a GNN called Graph Convolutional Network (GCN), where the convolutional layer is a simplified version of a Chebyshev filter, obtained from \eqref{eq:cheb_exp} by considering only $K=1$ and setting $\mathbf{W} = \mathbf{W}_0 = -\mathbf{W}_1$
+A particular first-order polynomial filter has been proposed by \cite{kipf2016semi} for semi-supervised node classification.
+In their GNN model, called Graph Convolutional Network (GCN), the convolutional layer is a simplified version of a Chebyshev filter, obtained from Eq.~\eqref{eq:cheb_exp} by considering $K=1$ and by setting $\mathbf{W} = \mathbf{W}_0 = -\mathbf{W}_1$

 Additionally, $\tilde{\L}$ is replaced by $\hat{\A} = \tilde{\D}^{-1/2}\tilde{\A}\tilde{\D}^{-1/2}$, with $\tilde{\A} = \A + \gamma \I_M$ (usually, $\gamma=1$).
-In respect to $\tilde{\L}$, $\hat{\A}$ contains self-loops that compensate for the removal of the term of order 0 in the polynomial filter, by ensuring that a node is part of its first order neighbourhood and that its features are preserved after the convolution.
-Higher-order node neighbourhoods can be reached by stacking multiple GCN layers.
-However, since each GCN layer performs a Laplacian smoothing, after few convolutions the node features becomes too smoothed over the graph~\cite{li2018deeper}.
+The modified adjacency matrix $\hat{\A}$ contains self-loops that compensate for the removal of the term of order 0 in the polynomial, by ensuring that a node is part of its first-order neighborhood and that its features are preserved (to some extent) after convolution.
+Higher-order neighborhoods can be reached by stacking multiple GCN layers.
+On one hand, GCNs reduce overfitting and the heavy computational load of Chebyshev filters with high-order polynomials.
+On the other hand, since each GCN layer performs a Laplacian smoothing, after few convolutions the node features becomes too smoothed over the graph~\cite{li2018deeper} and the initial node features are lost.

-The output of an $k$-degree polynomial filter is a linear combination of the input within each vertex's $k$-hop neighbourhood.
-Since the input beyond the $k$-hop neighborhood has no impact on the output, to represent global structures on the graph it is necessary to use high-degree polynomials.
-However, high-degree polynomials have poor interpolatory and extrapolatory performance around the known graph frequencies, are sensitive to small changes/noise on the graph topology (which leads to overfitting), and require more computational power to be computed/learned~\cite{isufi2016autoregressive}.
-Moreover, since polynomial are smooth, it not possible to model filter responses with sharp changes.